waleedyousaf07/basic-programming/README.md

 Cannot be reinialized.
 Has a block level scope.
 Primitive types cannot be updated/re-assigned/re-declared but objects and arrays can.
 Every const declaration, therefore, must be initialized at the time of declaration.

 Const create a variable name binding so that name cannot be re-inialized but the properties can.
 So its mutable.
-They cant be hoisted ***.
+They are hoisted differently than `var`.

 ### Let

 Can be re initialized.
 Has a block level scope.
 It cannot be redeclared withing its scope.
+They are hoisted differently than `var`

 ### Var, Let, Const Scopes